Mold on Carpet

 - Extremely high relative humidity levels found!!!

-- Visible mold growth was observed on base trim of exterior walls of bedroom.
+- Visible interior mold growth was observed on base trim of exterior walls of bedroom.

 - Elevated moisture levels were noted in the base trim towards the exterior corner.